-2019 Riga Cup, the third event of the Series will be held at the Volvo Sport Center, Sept.
+2019 Riga Cup, the third event of the Series, will be held at the Volvo Sport Center, Sept.
 4-7 in Riga, Latvia.
+A total of 78 skaters/teams are slated to compete: 23 men, 36 ladies and 19 ice dance duos.
 The pairs discipline will not be contested at this stop on the 2019 Junior Grand Prix circuit.
-A total of 83 skaters/teams are slated to compete: 25 men, 37 ladies and 21 ice dance duos.

-In the men′s event, two 18-year-olds — Andrew Torgashev of the U.S. and Canada′s Joseph Phan who are returning to the junior circuit for their third and fourth respective seasons — are the veterans in the field.
-Russia′s Daniil Samsonov, 14, the reigning national junior champion, who has garnered a lot of attention since his victory in February, will make his international debut at this competition.
+In the men′s event, two 18-year-olds, Andrew Torgashev of the U.S. and Canada′s Joseph Phan — who are returning to the junior circuit for their third and fourth respective seasons — are the veterans in the field.
+Russia′s Daniil Samsonov, 14, the reigning national junior champion has garnered a lot of attention since his victory in February.
+He will make his international debut at this competition.
 His teammate, Andrew Mozalev, 15, is back for a second season on the junior circuit.
-He was impressive at his first outing in 2018, winning the event in the Czech Republic, but he faltered at his second in Yerevan, Armenia, finishing sixth.
+He was impressive at his first outing in 2018, winning the event in the Czech Republic, but faltered at his second in Yerevan, Armenia, finishing sixth.

-There is no clear-cut, stand-out in the ice dance discipline.
-A number of returning teams that found a modicum of success last season are returning, mixed in with many others that will be making their debuts on the junior circuit at this competition.
+There is no clear-cut, stand-out favorite in the ice dance discipline.
+A number of returning teams that found a modicum of success last season are returning, mixed in with many that will make their debuts on the junior circuit at this competition.

-The seven-event Junior Grand Prix Series will be live-streamed worldwide on the ISU YouTube channel (link below), other than in those countries which hold television/online streaming rights.
+The seven-event Junior Grand Prix Series will be live-streamed worldwide on the ISU YouTube channel (link below).